We understand that a green kitchen sounds strange, but the hue may be quite cool.

-This dark green has a lot of grey in it, making it function well as a neutral green.
+This dark green has a lot of greys, making it function as a neutral green.

 It’s a little moodier than the preceding color.

-It provides a wonderful, grounded contrast to the abundance of white and makes your kitchen area exquisite.
+It provides a beautiful, grounded contrast to the abundance of white and makes your kitchen area exquisite.

 3. Bright Jade